-As security vendors and professionals from across the globe gear up for attending next week’s RSA 2018 security conference, I wanted to give my perspective on what everyone should expect and how to get the most out of the conference.
+As security vendors and professionals from across the globe gear up for attending next week’s RSA 2018 security conference, we wanted to give our perspective on what everyone should expect and how to get the most out of the conference.

-Every year there are a few common themes from multiple vendors and the top marketing terms that I predict we will see include the following:
+Every year there are a few common themes from multiple vendors and the top marketing terms that we predict we will see include the following: